Do you provide samples?

 Do I have to provide you with garments to print on or to you supply those?

-We can do either, but typically find that our pricing is very competitive and since we are located within easy driving distance to several major wholesale apparel warehouses it saves shipping on the blanks.
-In other words, usually best for us to get those blanks for you.
+In special circumstances we could discuss using your garments/products, but find that in most cases our pricing and location - within a short distance to several major wholesale apparel warehouses is best overall.
+In other words, usually best for us to get those for yo..
 If you are supplying the blanks, we ask that you provide a minimum of 15% overage to allow for any misprints, flawed apparel items, etc. Customer supplied items must be approved.

 How do I decide what garment to print on?